 EULEX continues to provide technical support to the implementation of relevant agreements of the EU-facilitated Dialogue on normalisation of relations between Belgrade and Pristina.

-Operational functions are undertaken by the Mission’s Operations Unit which maintains a limited residual capability as a second security responder and provides continued support to Kosovo Police’s crowd and riot control capability.
+Operational functions are undertaken by the Mission’s Operations Pillar which maintains a limited residual capability as a second security responder and provides continued support to Kosovo Police’s crowd and riot control capability.
 The Mission continues to manage its witness protection programme and assists the Specialist Chambers and Specialist Prosecutor’s Office with logistic and operational support in line with relevant Kosovo legislation.

 Mandate: until 14 June 2020